MahdiNouraie/Advanced-Football-Analytics/README.md

 ---

-# Advanced Football Analytics: Predicting Player Features
+# Predicting Football Player Features

-This repository contains the supporting code and data for the paper titled **"Advanced Football Analytics; Predicting Player Features through Hierarchical Clustering and Representative Selection"**.
+This repository contains the supporting code and data for the paper titled **"Predicting Football Player Features through Hierarchical Clustering and Representative Selection"**.
 The code is written entirely in **R** and reflects the methodologies described in the paper.

 ## Repository Contents